TimBest/travel-blog/_posts/_drafts/2022-07-09-zanzibar-to-dar-es-salaam.md

 ## 9:30 AM

 Goodbye Zanzibar!
-Hello Dat Es Salaam!
+Hello Dar Es Salaam!

 We arrived at the station.
 Not wanting to fight our way through the crowds we sat and waited until most of the passengers had left.
 We disembarked last with the families with small children.